dart-lang/site-www/src/_guides/libraries/library-tour.md

 The [dart:io library]({{site.dart_api}}/dart-io/dart-io-library.html) provides APIs to
 deal with files, directories, processes, sockets, WebSockets, and HTTP clients and servers.
-Only command-line apps can use dart:io—not web apps.
+Only command-line scripts and servers can use dart:io—not web apps.

 In general, the dart:io library implements and promotes an asynchronous API.
 Synchronous methods can easily block an application, making it